bchase/jp/q0002--counters.md

 七色 (なないろ) (n) the seven prismatic colors (colours);
 ```

-So there are some one-off words, but mostly a lot of counting things that don't have their own counters, such as "seas", "stars", and "Deadly Sins".
+So there are some one-off words there, but mostly a lot of counting things that don't have their own counters, such as "seas", "stars", and "Deadly Sins".

 I also find "pawn shop" really interesting.
 Maybe it's along the lines of "seven random things store"?

 ## TIL

-The counter `つ`, while always written in kana (to the extent that I couldn't get the IME on my laptop to even give me a kanji for the `つ` in `ひとつ`), would be written in kanji as [`箇` or `個`](http://jisho.org/word/%E7%AE%87-1), the second of which serves the same purpose as the generic counter `ge4` when written in Traditional Chinese characters.
+The counter `つ`, while always written in kana (to the extent that I couldn't even get the IME on my laptop to give me a kanji for the `つ` in `ひとつ`), would be written in [kanji as `箇` or `個`](http://jisho.org/word/%E7%AE%87-1), the second of which serves the same purpose as the generic counter `ge4` when written in Traditional Chinese characters for Mandarin Chinese.
 Really cool!